badoo/techblog/_posts/2015-08-03-lets-build-freehand-drawing-in-ios-part-3.markdown

 # Adding a curve

-The first improvement we can do is to add some curvature when we connect the dotes.
+The first improvement we can do is to add some curvature when we connect the dots.
 To choose how we join the user touches we need to satisfy two constraints:

 - The points are not known in advance as user continuously touches the screen and creates new points.
 We draw curves only knowing previous points.
 - We can’t redraw segments when new points are added.
 This means we are restricted on how we ensure a good curve between segments.